loganmarchione/loganmarchione.com/content/posts/2023/03/index.md

 - I would have to setup/maintain another application
 - Both of these applications need access to the Docker socket (which I don't like to give out)
 - How would I be notified of a failure to deploy new applications? (i.e., who watches the watchers?)
 - What kind of logs would these tools keep?
-How long would they keep them for?
+- How long would the logs be kept?
 - Why use a preexisting solution when I can spend days over-engineering something? :man_shrugging:

 # Push-based approach

-My K3s stack runs at home, but the code is public, so I'm using GitHub as my git repository and GitHub Actions as my CI service.
+My K3s stack runs at home, but the [code is public](https://github.com/loganmarchione/k8s_homelab), so I'm using GitHub as my git repository and GitHub Actions as my CI service.

 My Docker Compose stack also runs at home, but the Compose files aren't public (yet), so they're hosted on my [Gitea](https://gitea.io/) instance where my CI platform is [Drone](https://www.drone.io/).